Planning on taking an RV trip with kids? Here are a few tips to make sure you have a successful and memorable road trip with your family.

 1.)
 Involve the Kids in All Trip Planning

 Before you even hop onto the RV and go, you need to work out a few details.
 Involve your kids at this stage.
-Let them take a vote on a number of options of where to go and what they expect to see.
+Let them take a vote on several options of where to go and what they expect to see.
 You will be building up the anticipation in them.
 If it is your first RV trip with kids, consider taking a local trip or not so far from your hometown to test it out.
-We did kdfjd miles, and might scale that back next time 🙂
+We did 3,000 miles and might scale that back next time 🙂

 2. Research Where You Want to Go and Plan Accordingly